 What are cockroaches?

-Cockroaches are a type of insect that has a wide distribution all across the United States.
-These insects have been around forever, and those species that live near us have come to rely on us for some of their food and shelter.
-Cockroaches have flat, oval-shaped bodies with six legs covered in spines, and two long antennae; some species may have wings.
+Cockroaches are a type of insect with a wide distribution across the United States.
+Cockroaches have been around forever and have come to rely on us for some of their food and shelter.
+Cockroaches have flat, oval-shaped bodies with six legs covered in spines and two long antennae; some species may have wings.

 Listed below are the most common species of cockroaches living in North Carolina and South Carolina: